CYBER NEWS

 Ransomware: a growing threat to businesses in 2023

-Ransomware affected three out of four businesses in 2023, posing a serious cybersecurity problem.
-According to the Veeam 2024 Ransomware Trends Report, only 57% of compromised data is restored, leaving 43% of data unrecoverable.
+Ransomware has affected three out of four companies in 2023a serious cybersecurity problem.
+According to the Veeam 2024 Ransomware Trends Report, only 57 % of compromised data is restored, leaving 43 % irrecoverable data.

-A majority of 81% of companies paid ransoms, but a third did not recover their data after payment.
-Cyber insurance, taken out by 86% of companies, covers only 62% of attack-related costs.
-Data stored in the cloud is just as vulnerable as on-premises data, underlining the need to improve IT infrastructures to prevent cyber attacks.
+A majority of 81 % of companies have paid ransomsbut a third did not recover their data after payment.
+Cyber insurance, taken out by 86 % of companies, covers only 62 % of the costs associated with attacks.
+Data stored in the cloud is also vulnerable than those on site, underlining the need to improve IT infrastructures to prevent cyber-attacks.

 Credit : IT Social